RichMorin/spec/README.md

 Spec's purpose is to provide a library for creating composable data structure specifications.
-Once you create an spec, you can match data with it, get human-readable descriptive messages, or programatically generate detailed errors if something inside of it does not conform to the specification.
+Once you create a spec, you can match data with it, get human-readable descriptive messages, or programatically generate detailed error messages if some aspect of the data does not conform to the specification.
-You can also exercise the spec, obtaining some random (but conformant) data.
+You can also "exercise" the spec, obtaining some random (but conformant) data.
 This can be used, for example, in tests.

 Although Spec is heavily inspired by `clojure.spec`,